 Shock, water, and fog proof: These binos have been tested to know whether they can be used in harsh weather conditions or not.
 But they did well.
 But keeping them in the rain for a longer time will have an impact.
 They are good to use in the rain but don’t leave them in water for days.

-Weight: These binoculars are not too bulky, not too light.
+Weight: These binoculars are not too bulky, and not too light.
 It is not tough to carry them on your way with a middle-range weight.

 These binoculars come with different magnification power.
 We suggest you choose a magnification of 8x or 10x as it will give you perfect results.
-Choosing magnification higher than that can lead to shaky or insatiable images.
+Choosing a magnification higher than that can lead to shaky or insatiable images.

 Key Takeaways: